Destinazione paradiso (song)

-"Destinazione paradiso" is a song written and recorded by Italian singer-songwriter Gianluca Grignani together with Massimo Luca, who produced the track for Grignani's debut album with the same title.
+"Destinazione paradiso" is a song written and recorded by Italian singer-songwriter Gianluca Grignani.

 The song was first performed by Grignani during the Sanremo Music Festival in 1995, when he competed in the newcomers' section, finishing in sixth place.
 It later became Grignani's first big success, launching his career in Italy.
 The song was also recorded by Grignani in a Spanish-language version, titled "Destino paraíso" and included in the Hispanic edition of his album, released with the same title in 1995.
 This version of the song peaked at number 16 on the Billboard Latin Pop Airplay chart.

 In 2006, Italian singer Laura Pausini recorded a cover of both versions of the song, including "Destinazione paradiso" on Io canto and "Destino paraíso" on the Spanish-language version of the album, Yo canto.
 After being performed during her 2007's concert at the San Siro stadium in Milan, the live performance of the song was released as a single promoting the video album San Siro 2007.

 Background and composition

-The song was composed by Grignani with Italian songwriter and record producer Massimo Luca.
+The song was composed by Grignani.
 During an interview released in 1995, Grignani revealed that he wrote the lyrics of the song in a moment of deep suffering, while he was one step from suicide: "It was more than one year ago [in 1994], my lack of self-confidence exploded in a single moment.
 That days, my parents were divorcing".
 Grignani also explained that he didn't intend to extend the message of his song to his whole generation: "I just wanted to express my personal way of being or not being".

 The song was performed for the first time on 23 February 1995, during the third night of the 45th Sanremo Music Festival, as Grignani's entry for the newcomers' competition.
 Grignani was scheduled to perform as the second artist on the night but, for the first time in the contest's history, the order was changed at the last moment, therefore Grignani opened the competition, replacing Danilo Amerio who was late because of a traffic jam.

 During the night, it received 6,541 placing first on his semi-final and being admitted to the newcomers' final, held on the following day.
 After performing the song for a second time, Grignani received 9,434 votes, placing sixth in the newcomers' section.

 In 2016, Grignani re-recorded the song as a duet with Italian singer Elisa, included in his compilation album Una strada in mezzo al cielo.